 Here's what we'll be covering:

 Note: looking to get started with an invoicing or accounting tool specifically made for freelancers?
-Parpera has partnered with Volt Bank* to offer you a bank account along with invoicing and accounting features.
+Parpera has partnered with Wise to offer you a business account along with invoicing and accounting features.

 As you’ll see in our comparison below, the main difference between the three platforms are that Xero and MYOB were primarily built for accountants, while Parpera has been built for sole traders, freelancers, and business owners.